MrHKER/Hello-AI/README.md

 # KWAI WA, NG; Hello-AI
 My first repository on GitHub about AI.
 I'm fancy about AI, believing it will lead the next revolution in our world.
+I created a website containing some information about Hong Kong to here.